masonelmore/esi/docs/SkillsApi.md

 > GetCharactersCharacterIdSkillsOk GetCharactersCharacterIdSkills(ctx, characterId, optional)
 Get character skills

-List all trained skills for the given character  --- Alternate route: `/dev/characters/{character_id}/skills/`  Alternate route: `/v4/characters/{character_id}/skills/`  --- This route is cached for up to 120 seconds
+List all trained skills for the given character  ---  This route is cached for up to 120 seconds

 ### Required Parameters